ananya-sajan07/pet_cure/README.md

 7. Sheet(8th)
 Email & Phone Number – Validation (using Regex)

-8. Extending existing payment system instead of creating a seperate one for product purchase.
+8. Extending existing payment system instead of creating a seperate one for appointment (doctor).